Nationals vs. Dodgers Player Props Betting Odds

 Thomas Stats

-- Thomas has 10 doubles, a triple, eight home runs, 15 walks and 26 RBI (59 total hits).
-He's also swiped four bases.
+- Thomas has collected 61 hits with 11 doubles, a triple, eight home runs and 16 walks.
+He has driven in 26 runs with four stolen bases.

-- Thomas hopes to build on a 14-game hitting streak in this matchup.
-In his last 10 outings he is hitting .310 with four doubles, three home runs, four walks and seven RBI.
+- Thomas hopes to build on a 15-game hitting streak in this matchup.
+In his last 10 outings he is hitting .326 with five doubles, two home runs, four walks and five RBI.

 Thomas Recent Games